-Energotehnika-Južna Bačka is involved in maintenance and construction of the most complex energy facilities, and one of major companies in the field of energy.
+Energotehnika-Južna Bačka is involved in the maintenance and construction of the most complex energy facilities, and one of the major companies in the field of energy.
 We are strong advocates of improvement in this sector, especially investment in renewable energy sources.

 In 2017 your company was declared a leader in competitiveness and sustainable development in Serbia.
 What has contributed most to this recognition?

 – What recommended us for this highly regarded award was our leading position in the region with regard to maintenance and construction of the most complex energy facilities, the quality of services that we provide, our care for the environment, and our proven corporate responsibility to our local community and society at large.